manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/deeactions/CustomGetTibcoConfigurations.md

 ## Overview

-DEE action to get configs associated to TibcoEMS path.
+DEE action that retrieves the required configurations from MES to allow connecting to TibcoEMS.

 ## Action Groups